Chefs Notes

 The Noodles

 The noodles used for this dish would normally be a chewy wheat noodle like a ramen-style noodle.
-Because I can't eat gluten, those noodles are out of the question for me.
-However, if you can eat gluten, I suggest using those noodles instead of the rice noodles I'm using.
+For a gluten-free version, those noodles are out of the question.
+However, if you can eat gluten, try using those noodles instead of the rice noodles used here.
 The grocery store will have a few different kinds, and you'll have to figure out which noodle brand is right for you.
 You can find the noodles in either the international food section or the Asian food section.

 The Vegetables